Applying for Observing Time

 Three different categories of Open Time are defined:

-- OAJ Regular Programmes (OAJ-RPs), up to 120h/semester.
+- OAJ Regular Programmes (OAJ-RPs).
 OAJ-RPs are defined as short observing projects that require no more than 48h/semester.
 These projects are expected to benefit from the large FoV and/or the unique filter set of the OAJ telescopes.